pipiscrew/timeline/health/ions.md

 * 06/2022 - [Contra Wirecutter on the IKEA air purifier](https://dynomight.net/ikea-purifier/)
 * 03/2023 - [HEPA Filter FAQ](https://itsairborne.com/hepa-filter-faq-4bcf084cb64e)

+### air pollution is worse than you think
+Traditionally, we thought that chemicals in the environment caused cancer by **mutating** DNA.
+It turns out the air pollution doesn’t mutate DNA.
+Instead, it creates an **inflammatory** response in a white cell called a **macrophage**.
+This cell releases an inflammatory **mediator** that can turn certain cells (those with a particular cancer-causing mutation) in the breathing apparatus of the lung into a cancer stem cell.
+In other words, the cancer-causing mutation and the air pollution work together in the right cell at the wrong time to initiate a cancer.

+What we do know is that the **macrophage** takes up air pollutants.
+These particular particles are so **large** that they can't be **digested** by the cell.
+Instead, they **remain** in the cell until it **dies**.
+Because of this, throughout its life, the cell releases a sort of **SOS** signal—inflammatory **mediators** that communicate with **other** cells.
+This causes **chronic** long-term inflammation, which we speculate may be the central **cause** for the underlying pathologies associated with pollution, leading to **damage** for example, to the pancreas or type-two diabetes, or damage to blood vessels, which results in strokes and heart attacks.

+There’s also an increasing move toward **electric cars**.
+That in itself won't eliminate the problem, however, because the air pollution doesn't just come from diesel and petrol exhausts.
+It also comes from car **tires** and **brake** dust.
+For instance, the levels of PM 2.5 particulates on the London Underground, which runs on electric trains, are particularly **high**.
+Also, in the winter, **wood** burners contribute to much **higher** levels of PM 2.5 particulates.

+It’s estimated that over **90 percent** of the world population lives in areas where the concentrations of PM 2.5 air pollutants are **higher** than the WHO recommended level of 5 micrograms per meter cubed. [source](https://www.wired.com/story/charles-swanton-air-pollution-disease-deaths-cancer/) &nbsp; [[2](https://cleanmalaysia.com/2017/08/24/air-pollution-worse-think/)]

 ---

 ## humidifiers vs dehumidifiers